Fully optimised variational simulation of a dynamical quantum phase transition on a trapped-ion quantum computer: Gauge and Reparametrisation Invariance

 \\ iii.
 We take the analytical expressions for the left-hand side of Eq.~(\ref{eq:MixedTransIdentity}) using our ansatz.
 The resulting matrix is diagonal.
 Setting the real parts of the diagonal elements to be precisely the identity gives a (messy) set of equations whose solutions are plotted in Fig.~\ref{fig:ParamInv}. \\ iv.
 The imaginary parts of the diagonal elements are not quite zero - indicating that, whilst it holds to a remarkable degree of accuracy, the reparametrization is only approximate.

-{\it Reconciling Classically Optimised and Quantum Data:} Combining gauge rotation with reparametrisation invariance, there are many smooth paths in parameter space that describe the same evolution of the quantum state.
+Combining gauge rotation with reparametrisation invariance, there are many smooth paths in parameter space that describe the same evolution of the quantum state.
 This enables us to reconcile the data from our run on the quantum computer with data obtained by full classical optimisation of the principal eigenvector of the transfer matrix (we refer to this as the {\it transfer matrix data}) and moreover to identify the main source of error in these results.

 Fig.~\ref{fig:parameter plots} shows the transfer matrix data and its transformation using a gauge and reparametrisation invariance to match the quantum data.
 To obtain these results, we first identified the gauge transformation between the data by finding the eigenvector of the mixed transfer matrix.
 Following this, the residual difference was accommodated by a reparametrisation.